Meraxa/go/docs/everything.md

 If a dependency is listed in the `import` section of a `.go` file, it will be downloaded by running `go get .` automatically.

 The command `go test -v` executes tests with verbose output.

+The command `go test -fuzz=Fuzz` runs fuzz tests, where `Fuzz` matches the name of the fuzz test function.
+By default, all other tests in that package will run before fuzzing begins.

 The command `go build` compiles the packages, along with their dependencies, but doesn't install the results.
 The resulting file / executable can be run from the console.